 The principles of design

 There are many areas of artistic work where knowing the theory is not so important.
 Well, design is not one of those areas.
 Good design is not decorative art.
 It has to meet users’ expectations, deliver the message of a product, and serve certain functions.
 To achieve all of that, a web designer needs to know the principles of design.
+For those new to web design, there are many helpful resources on how to create a website for beginners that one can take when creating an effective website from scratch.

 Now, often those principles are not so much technical but psychological.
 You need to understand how the human brain works to deliver the best product.
 Hence, anyone who wants to create something of their own, unique, functional, and effective, needs to understand the basics of a designer’s work.